iarsystems/cmake-tutorial/README.md

 [CMake][url-cm-home] is an open-source, cross-platform family of tools maintained and supported by [Kitware][url-cm-kitware].
 CMake is used to control the software compilation process - using simple configuration files - to generate native build scripts for a selected build system, like ninja, make, etc. For detailed documentation, visit the [CMake Documentation Page][url-cm-docs].

 This tutorial serves as a very basic-level guide to using CMake together with the __IAR C/C++ compilers__ to cross-compile embedded software applications for the supported target architectures.
-The core ideas presented were inspired by [Technical Note 190701][url-iar-docs-tn190701].

 ## Prerequisites